Fall 2025 NAASC election

 1. WG1: Financial Sustainability & Membership- develop the membership model started in 2023 for NAASC financial sustainability & community engagement; other sustainability considerations.

-2. WG4: ISS/DEIB workshops- Inclusivity Scholars Subcommittee (co-chaired currently by Cris Argueso and Ment Ayalew)- supports initiatives for members of under-represented groups in US STEM, primarily via the Inclusivity Scholars Cohort Program for ICAR; also develops Diversity, Equity, Inclusion, and Belonging workshops for ICAR.
+2. WG4: ISS/DEIB workshops- Inclusivity Scholars Subcommittee- supports initiatives for members of under-represented groups in US STEM, primarily via the Inclusivity Scholars Cohort Program for ICAR; also develops Diversity, Equity, Inclusion, and Belonging workshops for ICAR.

 3. WG6: Fundamental Biology- develop activities to ensure that funding agencies and others understand the value and impact of fundamental plant biology

-4. WG7: ECSS- Early Career Scholars Subcommittee (co-chaired currently by Dior Kelley and Glen Uhrig)- provides representation ECS to NAASC, provide a forum to address issues specific to ECS
+4. WG7: ECSS- Early Career Scholars Subcommittee- provides representation ECS to NAASC, provide a forum to address issues specific to ECS

 5. WG9: NAASC Awards- described in Footnote (2)- annually: help solicit nominations, refine rubrics, select awardees.
-2023 is the first award cycle; awardees will be selected ~early November.
-Members elected this term can help with the award selection process.
-Awardees will be invited to speak at ICAR 2024.
+2023 was the first award cycle; awardees will be selected ~early November.
+Members elected this term can help with the award selection process for 2025 (fall/winter) and future years.

-2. NAASC Excellence in Supporting Diversity, Equity, Inclusion & Belonging in the Arabidopsis Community Award (2 awards: later & early career)
+2. NAASC Arabidopsis Community Impact Award (later & early career)

-3. NAASC Dissemination of Arabidopsis Knowledge Award (2 awards: later & early career)
+3. NAASC Dissemination of Arabidopsis Knowledge Award (later & early career)

 (3) Board of Director Roles- by year on NAASC*

-Year 2: One Director elected in Year 1 becomes the new Treasurer; The second Director typically becomes Vice President in Y4, then President in Y5.
+Year 2: Treasurer from year 1 continues in this role.
+The second Director typically becomes Vice President in Y4, then President in Y5.

 Year 3: Treasurer continues.